ckaestne/modernpassing/src/5c-static-groups.md

 E: 3   3   3pB 3   3   3pA 3   3   3pA 3   3   3pB
 positions: Trapezoid(A,B,C,D,E)
 </sync-group>

+Rotate through all positions and let the passer who previously held a position explain the sequence to the new passer in that position.

 ## Other Shapes for Static Patterns